 Young kids with healthy teeth have more than just beautiful smiles.
 Baby teeth help children speak and chew.
 They also hold the jaw in place for the permanent teeth that are hiding under the gums.
 But poor oral health at any age can impact overall health.

 It's never too soon to start caring for your children's teeth.
 Beginning a few days after birth, wipe the gums with a soft baby washcloth.
 This removes plaque that can cause decay in emerging teeth.
 Dental caries, or tooth decay, are little holes in the teeth caused by bacteria in the mouth.
-Caries thrive on the sugars in our diet and produce acids that attack teeth.
-And, dental caries are on the rise among children, especially between the ages of 2 and 11 years old.
-Fortunately, good oral hygiene and a healthy diet can prevent tooth and gum problems throughout life.
+Caries thrive on the sugars and starches in our diet and produce acids that attack teeth.
+Fortunately, good oral hygiene and a healthy eating routine can help reduce the risk of tooth and gum problems throughout life.

-A nutritious diet is critical for the health of the mouth and staying healthy.
+A nutritious eating plan is critical for the health of the mouth and staying healthy.
 But, it won’t make up for poor dental hygiene.
 See your dentist for checkups and cleanings.
 And, teach your kids to brush and floss regularly.